pcelman/Todo-MaterialUI/README.md

-# To Do app to showcase MaterialUI properties

-This project was created with react and styled with MaterialUI and CSS.
+# Project was created with react and styled with CSS and MaterialUI.